Building sustainable communities

 Types of partnerships

-Assist in community and consensus building, create and shape policy and working with stakeholders to move projects and initiatives forward.
+Assist in community and consensus building, create and shape policy and work with stakeholders to move projects and initiatives forward.
 This partnership is ideal for:

 - Government agencies